 Roadmap summary

-The main area of the development for e-GRANT is connected with creating a consistent environment for introducing SLA Document to Resource Allocation Process.
+The main area of the development for e-GRANT is connected with creating a consistent environment for introducing SLA Documents to the Resource Allocation Process.
 Year 2015 will be devoted to defining and specifying interfaces with EGI tool ecosystem so e-GRANT can become a central and integral part of EGI SLA life-cycle (5.1) and to fitting SLA life-cycle to an already existing process (5.3).
 Main interfaces and extensions have been already defined and added to e-GRANT roadmap (5.5 – 5.11).
 Development for two of the tasks (5.7, 5.10) has already started.

 Along with extending e-GRANT with new SLA-related functionalities comes continual implementation of improvements needed for already deployed EGI Resource Allocation process (5.2).
 Requirements for this task will be gathered from e-GRANT client, namely Resource Allocation Support Team, in e-GRANT Request Tracker which is also a part of 5.1.